A top-ranked health administration program

 An evening program located in the heart of Denver, your education will allow you to specialize your business education to the health administration field.
 As a part of the Business School Alliance for Health Management (BAHM), we are among a small group of top-ranked institutions including Harvard, Northwestern, and University of Pennsylvania – Wharton.

-This degree targets students who have a formal business education or an MBA degree and are looking to specialize within the health care industry.
+This degree is for students who already have a formal business education or an MBA degree and are looking to specialize within the health care industry.

 For over 50 years, our competitive MS Health Administration program has brought in a diverse set of students from a wide variety of backgrounds including pharmacists, physicians, and entrepreneurs.
 Highlights of the program include: